jdudmesh/gomon/README.md

 * Proxy http requests to the downstream project and automatically inject an HMR script
 * Fire a page reload in the browser on hard or soft restart using SSE
 * Implements a Web UI which displays and can search console logs with history
+* prestart - run a list of tasks before running the main entrypoint e.g. `go generate`

 # Usage